xxdavid/lastfm-friends-who-listen/README.md

 ## Installation

 ### Chrome
-Download the latest version from [releases](https://github.com/xxdavid/lastfm-friends-who-listen/releases), open extensions and drag&drop it there.
+You can download the latest version from the [Chrome Web Store](https://goo.gl/w3DxOr).

 ### Firefox
-This is pretty similar to Chrome, just drop it anywhere on the window.
+Download the latest version from [releases](https://github.com/xxdavid/lastfm-friends-who-listen/releases) and drag&drop on a Firefox window.